Facing Spiritual Abuse

 high school was arrested for assault.
 He is alleged to have

-for us older folks).
-Now this teacher has taught thousands of
+Now this teacher has taught thousands of students over his

-students over his career.
-Many probably found him helpful and
+career.
+Many probably found him helpful and inspiring, and there

-particular incident didn't happen or that there shouldn't be
+didn't happen or that there shouldn't be consequences for the

 It is sad, but sometimes the world has a better sense of justice